jmahmood/lunchforce/design.md

     a. **Food Types** What kind of food restrictions do you want to allow?

-        i.
+        ✓ i.
 Model: FoodType
             Should only be used to populate a select list of some kind.
             - Name (VarChar / 40)
-        ii.
+        ✓ ii.
 Admin Page (For FoodType)

     b. **Events** Review the connections made by the application

         i.
 Model: Event
-            Information is kept later.
+            Information is provided later.
         ii.
-Admin Page (For FoodType)
+Admin Page (For Event)

 2. ***User-oriented***

     a. **Enroll**
-     Give your email, put in some very basic information for the app (Food type)
+     Give your email, put in some very basic information for the app to help you find a match (Food type)

         i.
 Model: EventProfile
             - Blacklist (ManyToManyField(FoodType))